SerNet/verinice-veo-web-documentation/developers/index.md

 The endpoints for the other object types have URLs according to their type.

-The veo API uses [ETags](https://en.wikipedia.org/wiki/HTTP_ETag) for [optimistic concurrency control](https://en.wikipedia.org/wiki/Optimistic_concurrency_control).
+The verinice API uses [ETags](https://en.wikipedia.org/wiki/HTTP_ETag) for [optimistic concurrency control](https://en.wikipedia.org/wiki/Optimistic_concurrency_control).
 This prevents concurrent changes to a resource from multiple clients overwriting each other.

 If a single business object is loaded, then together with the object the header `ETag` is returned.
 The ETag must be sent in the PUT Request as header `If-Match` when updating an object.
 Python code listing to update a scope with an ETag:
 ```python